attack68/rateslib/docs/source/i_guide.rst

 Where to start?
 ===============

-It is important to understand that this library tends to follow the typical framework:
+*Rateslib* tends to follow the typical quant architecture:

 .. image:: _static/instdatamodel.PNG
    :alt: Library pricing framework